Brazil's Rousseff gains time to avert impeachment

 "Not all lawmakers are confident there is a clear legal basis for impeaching her," said analyst Gabriel Petrus at Brasilia-based consultancy Barral M Jorge Associates.
 "This Supreme Court decision could sway those who have not yet decided to back impeachment."

-(Reporting by Leonardo Goy and Marcela Ayres; Writing by Anthony Boadle; Editing by Kieran Murray and Richard Chang)
+(Reporting by Leonardo Goy and Marcela Ayres; Writing by Caroline Stauffer and Anthony Boadle; Editing by Kieran Murray)